CanDIG/candig.github.io/_posts/2022-04-22-differential-privacy-federated-learning.md

 ## Applying to Federated Learning
 There are a few differential privacy algorithms considered when selecting an algorithm but few served our purpose since the bulk of differential privacy algorithms propose targeting the privacy of each member of the federation instead of the individual data points.
 This is done by injecting noise at the fl-server’s training level.
 This is ideal for many scenarios such as a federation of smartphones because there are millions of clients within the federation.
 However, this is not suitable for healthcare research as patient health information (PHI) is private and protected under acts such as the Personal Health Information Protection Act (PHIPA) in Ontario.
 Furthermore, it is crucial to inject noise at the fl-client-training level to ensure that the individual data points are protected.
 More background can be found in the [JIRA tickets] associated with this task.

 The algorithm best served for our purposes would be Algorithm 4 (Figure 2) proposed by Nikolaos Tatarakis, in their thesis titled “Differentially Private Federated Learning”.
 This algorithm is based on two different algorithms.
 It combines an algorithm that computes the gradient of a specific example with the Federated Averaging algorithm.
-This gives rise to end-to-end differential privacy in federated learning.
+This gives rise to a comprehensive algorithm for differential privacy in federated learning.

  <figure style="margin-bottom: 1em; margin-top: 1em;">
     <img src="/img/posts/dp-fl-experiments/differential-privacy-algorithm.png"